WNC Farm to School Jumpstart Grants

 Please note that if you choose to not fulfill the requirements, it may result in not receiving reimbursement and / or not receiving Farm to School Funding in the future.

-Please feel free to contact ASAP at firstname.lastname@example.org if you have questions or would like suggestions such as farms to visit, recipes to try, or for ideas about connecting to other farm to school components.
+Please feel free to contact our team at firstname.lastname@example.org if you have questions or would like suggestions such as farms to visit, recipes to try, or for ideas about connecting to other farm to school components.
 Return via this form only; please do not mail in the application.
 Notification of winning applications will be made within two weeks after the grant cycle deadline.